 - Cold and windy in the start/finish area

 Would I recommend this race?

-a 15k on November 14 and another half marathon on November 21.
+followed by a 15k and another half marathon in November.